Lateral spreading effects on VLBI radio images of neutron star merger jets: Applications of the spreading jet semi-analytic model to GW 170817

-The two methods described above make it possible to break the degeneracy in the light curve models using two radio images.
+The two methods described above make it possible to break the degeneracy in the light curve models using two radio images (e.g., \cite{Mooley_2018}).
 Figure \ref{fig:degenCENT} shows the centroid evolution for each of the five models where the $\tilde{x}_{c}-T$ curves do not overlap as long as the centroid does not move backwards.
-Given a well localized explosion locus, in principle a single radio image and the corresponding centroid position can provide enough information to distinguish the model parameters $\{ \theta_{\rm obs}, \ \theta_{c}, \ n, \ \epsilon_{B}\}$ which best agree with observations.
 In all cases the curves behave as broken power-laws $\tilde{x}_{c} \propto T^{\omega}$, where it is found that $\omega \approx 0.86$ provides a good fit until the light curve peak time $T\sim 150$ days (dashed lines in the figure), and the curve is flattened as $\omega\approx 0.4$ since after the peak the emission is dominated by the core radiation, assuming the simple spreading jet $\Gamma \sim T^{-1/2}$, the centroid shift can be approximated as $\tilde{x}_{c}\sim \beta_{\rm app}T \sim T^{1/2}$.
 Since the jet wing propagate slower, the small contribution might make the scaling index smaller in the numerical model.